Time Series Predictions in Unmonitored Sites: A Survey of Machine Learning Techniques in Water Resources: Machine Learning Frameworks for Predictions in Unmonitored Sites

-Another transfer learning strategy in geoscientific modeling that can also be based on pre-training is to localize a larger-scale or more data-rich regional or global model to a specific location or subregion.
+Another transfer learning with fine-tuning strategy in geoscientific modeling that can also be based on pre-training is to localize a larger-scale or more data-rich regional or global model to a specific location or subregion.
 This variant of transfer learning has seen success in deep learning models for applications like soil spectroscopy \citep{padarian2019transfer,shen2022deep} and snow cover prediction \citep{guo2020extraction,wang2020estimating}.
 However, these strategies have seen mixed success in hydrological applications. \citet{wang2022exploring} show that localizing an LSTM predicting continental-scale snowpack dynamics to individual regions across the United States had insignificant benefit over the continental-scale LSTM. \citet{xiong2022predicting} show a similar result for the prediction of stream nitrogen export, where the individual models for the 7 distinct regions across the conterminous United States transferred to each other did not outperform the continental-scale model using all the data.
 Also, \citet{lotsberg2021lstm} show that streamflow models trained on CAMELS-US (United States) transfer to CAMELS-GB (Great Britain) about as well as a model trained on the combined data from US and GB, and models trained on CAMELS-GB transfer to CAMELS-US about as well as a model using the combined data.
 They also show that the addition of site characteristics is not beneficial in transfer learning tasks, but acknowledge this could be due to the way data is normalized prior to training.
 Based on these results, it is possible that the entity-aware broad-scale model using all available data is already learning to differentiate between different regions or types of sites on its own and fine-tuning to more similar sites based on expert knowledge may be less useful.
 However, this remains to be demonstrated for most hydrological and water resources prediction tasks.
+Other studies have also continued the practice of pre-training a model on a data-dense region like the US and fine-tuning on data-sparse regions like China \citep{ma_transferring_2021,xu2023deep} or Kenya \citep{oruche_transfer_2021}.